-You can actually take money out of your Proplend IFISA and put it back in before the end of the same tax year without it counting as a new ISA subscription.
+With a flexible ISA you can take money out of your Proplend IFISA and put it back in before the end of the same tax year without it counting as a new ISA subscription.
 Funds from previous tax years can be withdrawn and deposited in this way along with current year subscriptions.
-To use this flexibility, you will probably need to sell some of your loan investments unless you have the required amount available in cash within the IFISA.
+To use this flexibility, you will probably need to sell some of your loan investments unless you have the required amount available in cash within your IFISA.

-Below are a few scenarios illustrating how flexible ISA withdrawals and deposits can work:
+Below are a few example scenarios illustrating how flexible ISA withdrawals and deposits can work:

-- Balance permitting, you can withdraw £40,000 from your IFISA (previous years funds only) and deposit up to £40,000 to your ISA before 5 April 2018 without it being considered as new subscriptions.
+- Balance permitting, you could withdraw £40,000 from your IFISA (previous year funds only) and return up to £40,000 to your ISA before 5 April 2018 without it being considered as new subscriptions.

-- Balance permitting, you can withdraw current and previous year funds totalling £25,678 from your IFISA and make replace funds totalling up to £25,678 before 5 April 2018.
-It is assumed that previous year ISA monies are returned first and the balance treated as replacement subscriptions (available allowance permitting).
+- Balance permitting, you could withdraw current and previous year funds totalling £40,000 from your IFISA and return £25,678 before 5 April 2018.
+It is assumed that previous year ISA monies are returned (in full) first and the balance treated as replacement subscriptions.

 However the following scenarios wouldn’t be treated purely as flexible withdrawals and deposits …